 Finally, we look to the hope we have of heaven.

 Pastor, may God use these means of grace, and many more, to help you persevere.
-We will be sanctified, and He will be glorified, as we follow Him through this turbulent storm.
+We will be sanctified, and He will also be glorified, as we follow Him through this turbulent storm.
+Be encouraged.

 “In this you rejoice, though now for a little while, if necessary, you have been grieved by various trials, so that the tested genuineness of your faith—more precious than gold that perishes though it is tested by fire—may be found to result in praise and glory and honor at the revelation of Jesus Christ.”
 (1 Peter 1:6–7)